GitCodings/Stack-BE3-Billing-Service-Starter/README.md

 - Putting the `@JsonInclude(JsonInclude.Include.NON_NULL)` on your Model class

 ### Result
-All `Result` objects are available as static constants inside of the `com.github.klefstad_teaching.cs122b.core.result.BillingResults` class.
+All `Result` objects are available as static constants inside of the `com.gitcodings.stack.core.result.BillingResults` class.
 These can be used rather than creating your own.

 ### SignedJWT
 All endpoints in this service are considered 'privilged' as in, the user calling the endpoint must be authorized and as such must included their serialized `SignedJWT` inlcuded in the header of the request under the `Authorization` header.
 In the test cases you'll see that we are including these headers with JWT's for your convenience when testing.

-In Spring there is a way to automatically take this header and turn it into a `SignedJWT` (This is already done for you by a provided filter here: [JWTAuthenticationFilter](https://github.com/klefstad-teaching/CS122B-Core/blob/main/src/main/java/com/github/klefstad_teaching/cs122b/core/security/JWTAuthenticationFilter.java)).
+In Spring there is a way to automatically take this header and turn it into a `SignedJWT` (This is already done for you by a provided filter here: [JWTAuthenticationFilter](https://github.com/GitCodings/Stack-Core/blob/main/src/main/java/com/gitcodings/stack/core/security/JWTAuthenticationFilter.java)).
 There is also a way to "ask" spring for this `SignedJWT` by using the `@AuthenticationPrincipal SignedJWT user` function parameter in the endpoint like so:

 ```java
 @GetMapping("/path")